|

 BEER BOTTLE:

-Find a bottle that's short enough to stand upright in the oven.
-I
+Find a bottle that's short enough to stand upright in the

-on the glass bottle to dull red
+can heat a spot on the glass bottle to dull red heat but without

-it with a screwdriver while the door is almost shut.
+screwdriver while the door is almost shut.

 Also see on Usenet: